⛪ Parish Edition Article 5 of 7

 Individual personalisation — where the AI learns individual member preferences — is planned but not yet built.
 For now, the AI knows your parish as a community, not your individual parishioners as individuals (unless they interact with it directly).

 The moderator accreditation path — structured training for parish members who take on the moderator role — is designed but being rolled out progressively.
-During the beta programme, founding communities have direct access to the founder for support.
+Founding communities have direct access to the founder for support.

-We mention these plainly because we believe you should know what you are adopting.
-This is a platform in its early months, built by a small team, used by a small number of communities.
+We mention these plainly because you should know what you are adopting.
+This is a young platform, built by a small team and used by a small number of communities.
 It is functional, it is improving, and it is clear about where it stands.

 What This Means for Your Parish